 - Rumors suggest low-cost, disc-less variant

 - No price information yet

-Given the announcement is still super-fresh and the console isn’t going to go on sale until late 2020, it’s not really a surprise that there’s no official launch date or price.
-However, based on previous console releases, expect a mid-to-late November arrival.
+Given that the announcement is still fresh and the console isn’t going to go on sale until late 2020, it’s no surprise that there’s not an official launch date or price just yet.
+But we expect a November 22nd arrival, based on previous console releases.

-With Sony also releasing the PS5 in November 2020, competition at the shop counter will be hot.
-This should help keep the price down.
-In addition, Microsoft will be able to recoup any loss on the hardware through its subscription services (Mixer, Game Pass, Xbox Live) and also through software, given it will own the biggest game of launch in Halo Infinite.
+With Sony also releasing the PS5 in November 2020, competition will be hot.
+This should help to keep the price down.
+In addition, Microsoft will be able to recoup any loss on the hardware through its subscription services — like Mixer, Game Pass and Xbox Live — and also through software, given it will own the biggest game of launch in Halo Infinite.